nickmvincent/cmpt419_spring2025/slides_src/week06-draft.md

 ## Downsampling: bounds and using it for groups, a few comments

-- as K goes up and m gets bigger (closer to $n$, $\frac{m}{n}$ gets closer to 1), we get closer to just calculating loo
+- as K goes up and m gets bigger (closer to $n$, $\frac{m}{n}$ gets closer to 1), we get closer to just calculating LOO
 - if $m$ is really small, we get something very different from LOO (but perhaps still interesting: what do you think?)

 ---

 - we can do downsampling for groups: compare all the cases in which the whole group is missing!
-- for groups: if m/n gets too smaller (e.g. imagine we're only grabbing 2 instances at a time - what would happen)
+- for groups: if m/n gets too small (e.g. imagine we're only grabbing 2 instances at a time - what would happen), probably not so useful... but interesting?

----

-## Downsampling Discussion Question

-How specifically could we apply this to groups?

 ---

 # Shapley values